juspay/services-flake/README.md

 ## Contributing

 - If you are adding a *new* service, see https://github.com/cachix/devenv/tree/main/src/modules/services for inspiration.
-- When opening a PR, note that we do not have CI yet, so please run `nix run nixpkgs#nixci` locally on your **NixOS** machine.
 - For contributing to docs, see https://zero-to-flakes.com/about#contributing

 ## Credits